GtfMinecraft/JRG-docs/Element/Dark.md

 ## Geography
 Gloomswraith
-- assassin's shed
+- Assassin's Shed
 -

 ## Characteristic
-- power origin: shadow and death
+- Power Origin: night and death
-- species: Umbra (unknown body, dark puff with shining eyes)
+- Species: Umbra (unknown body + purple cape, dark puff with shining eyes)
-- personality: mysterious, self-interested, seems to be planning for something big (this makes other elements fear, but it's actually about wither; or told other elements about wither reviving but other elements don't trust dark)
+- Personality: mysterious, self-interested, seems to be planning for something big (this makes other elements fear, but it's actually about wither; or told other elements about wither reviving but other elements don't trust dark)
-- color: purple, black
+- Color: purple, black
-- subelement: shadow, *wither (cyan-black, took over the place to eternal night)
+- Subelement: shadow, *[[wither]] (cyan-black, took over the place for eternal night)

 ## Ability

-## Habitants
+- Shadowlize: morph into the shadow